hasanmahfudh11211/Monitoring-PPPoE-Mikrotik-Flutter/markdown/AUTO_BACKUP_FEATURE.md

 ## Accessing Backups

-### Through "Restore/Backup Database" Screen
+### Through "Database Setting Database" Screen
-1. Open the app and go to "Restore/Backup Database"
+1. Open the app and go to "Database Setting Database"
 2. Tap on "Backup Database" to create a full SQL backup
 3. The file will be saved in the Download folder
 4. A popup will show backup status and inform about automatic schedule